broadbear/sort/README.md

 List<Integer> sorted = PSRSSort.sort(int P, List<Integer> unsorted);
 ```

-P = number of child threads to instantiate.
++ P = number of child threads to instantiate.
-unserted = the list to be sorted.
++ unsorted = the list to be sorted.
-Returns sorted = the sorted list.
++ Returns sorted = the sorted list.